-- The following comparisons are valid qualifiers:

--

-- <

 - <=

 - >

 - >=

 - IS NULL

 - BETWEEN

 - LIKE

 - <>

 - IS NOT NULL

 - The qualifier's reference to the column does not have to be a simple column reference; you can put the column in an expression.

 - The qualifier's column does not have to be the first column in the index and does not have to be contiguous with the first column in the index.